NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Specialized Beastmaster Companion.md

 **Prerequisites** Incredible Beastmaster Companion
 * * *
 Your nimble and savage animal companions become cunning enough to become specialized.
-Each companion gains one specialization of your choice (_Core Rulebook_ 217, choose separately).
+Each companion gains one specialization of your choice.
+Choose the specialization separately for each companion, including any companion that becomes specialized after you take this feat.

+* * *

 **Special** You can select this feat more than once.
 Each time, add a different specialization to your nimble and savage companions.
 Your nimble and savage companions can have up to three specializations each.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*